makersacademy/chitter-challenge/README.md

 #### Setting Up Database

-- Connect to psql
+- Connect to `psql`
-- Create the database using the psql command CREATE DATABASE chitter;
+- Create the database using the `psql` command `CREATE DATABASE chitter;`
-- Connect to the database using the pqsl command \c chitter;
+- Connect to the database using the `pqsl` command `\c chitter;`
-- Run the query saved in the file 01_create_peep_table.sql
+- Run the query saved in the file `01_create_peep_table.sql`
-- Create the test database using the psql command CREATE DATABASE chitter_test;
+- Create the test database using the `psql` command `CREATE DATABASE chitter_test;`
-- Connect to the database using the pqsl command \c chitter_test;
+- Connect to the database using the `pqsl` command `\c chitter_test;`
-- Run the query saved in the file 01_create_peep_table.sql
+- Run the query saved in the file `01_create_peep_table.sql`

 * Setup environment - pg gem introduced.

 ![Domain](/public/request_response_diagram.png)

+- Setup peep content and time together as it is same form process.
+- Peeps rearranged to show in reverse order.
+- Web helper added to reduce setup for tests.
+- Time format not updated.
+I tried to change this in the html rather than the database but could not get `HTML <time> datetime Attribute` to work for me.

 Challenge:
 -------